Vertical Cross-point Memory

 Kilopass’s new Vertical Cross-point Memory (VCM) bit cell is a breakthrough technology that quadruples memory capacity over today’s antifuse NVM bit cell technology for embedding non-volatile data in system-on-chip (SoC) products.
 The VCM bit cell technology differs from that of the current Kilopass eNVM IP, which requires a lateral selection transistor in planar (X-Y) directions to form memory bits.
 The VCM bit cell technology uses one single P-MOS transistor to both store and control the memory content.
 This compaction method reduces the footprint of the single bit cell from about 75 F2 for Kilopass’ current XPM memory to 12 F2 for VCM memory, where each F describes a manufacturable feature.
 By comparison, a typical embedded flash memory has an area of about 50 F2, and the state-of-the-art NAND flash bit cell with a fully customized memory process technology and extra cost can only achieve 6F2, about half of the area of the VCM bit cell.
 The VCM bit cell is truly the densest eNVM that exists in standard logic process.

 VCM bit cell technology does require a simple added processing step/mask, but needs no new materials, equipment, or additional thermal cycles.
 An additional mask is used, which is relatively coarse grade and is inexpensive and easy to manufacture.
 Indeed, the VCM bit cell memory technology has been designed into a 110nm analog/mixed signal process in three different test shuttles with successful results.
-VCM bit cell technology is currently ready to be integrated into the upcoming NumeraTM product in early 2013.
+VCM bit cell technology is currently ready to be integrated into the upcoming products in 2014.

 The VCM bit cell memory technology fills an eNVM void not addressed by external components such as serial-flash/EEPROM, Read-only Memory (ROM), and embedded flash (eFlash).